-Emil W. Haury Educational Fund for Archaeology
+Emil W. Haury Education Fund for Archaeology

-Students applying to this fund must be graduate students with a specialization in archaeology.
+Eligibility for this fund must be graduate students with a specialization in archaeology.
 Its purpose is to provide an outstanding student with funds for any of the following: (1) general educational needs, (2) special research project, (3) dissertation research project, and (4) exceptionally meritorious work.
-A number of awards are available with variable amounts.